viktoriiazolotova/cSharpSwapMeet/README.md

 7. DONE: Set up {Get; set}  for itemID, category for Item and to set up {get, set} for  name for vendor

+## Enhancenment, considerations
+1. Update Remove method to pass int ItemID instead of Item item.
+2. The same as above for checking availability method.

 ## Skills Assessed

 - Following directions and reading comprehension